Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 You can check on the status of your uploaded build by logging into App Store Connect.

 External testing allows you to distribute beta builds of your app to 10,000 testers.
 But before you can start inviting testers, you have to get your beta build approved by Apple.
+To do that, you have to add at least one external tester to your app first.

 Submit for review